yongsuH/Shadow_removal/README.md

    Download the SAM-adapter checkpoint and configuration file from [provide link here] and place them under:
    `./checkpoints/sam`

----
+3. **Create conda environment**

-### Create Conda Environment
+   Work is only tested on
    Run the following command to create the Conda environment:
 ```bash
 conda env create -f envYML/environment.yaml